 All projects require a high level of communication and accountability to ensure work is completed and goals are met.
-This is especially true in the construction industry where on any given day contractors, subcontractors, engineers, and foremen come together with a myriad skill sets, work styles and motivation.
+This is especially true in the construction industry where on any given day contractors, subcontractors, engineers, and foremen come together with a myriad skill sets, work styles and motivations.
 Information can fall between the cracks.
-When this happens, decision become reactive, planning goes out of the window, and mistakes are made.
+When this happens, decisions become reactive, planning goes out of the window, and mistakes are made.
 These mistakes cost contractors a great deal of money.

 Transparency is not a word that’s batted around often in construction circles, but it’s critical to the success of any project.
 There are so many entities involved with any project, even small ones.
 If these entities aren’t on the same page, it will be difficult for a project to achieve success.

 Our Birmingham contractor attorneys understand the vital importance transparency plays in projects and companies.
 That’s why we’ve put together a two-part guide to achieving it in your company.
 For more tips, skip to part two of this series.